rwalters/prime_patterns/README.md

   end
 ```

-All specs pass, but the last strategy is a little different with returning in the middle of the loop and finishing with returning true.
-We can tighten that up by using `detect` instead of `each`.
+All specs pass, but the last strategy is a little different with returning true in the middle of the loop and finishing with returning false.
+We can tighten that up, and make it more consistent, by using `detect` instead of `each`.
 Detect passes back the element that satisfies the conditional, else `nil`, so I add `!!` to the front to force it into a boolean.

 ```ruby
   class HasDivisor